mhered/cpp_100daysofcode/code/Day099_03-07-23/Refactoring/README.md

 Chapter 1 of the book demonstrates the technique by applying it step by step to a relatively simple example.
 The book uses Javascript language for the examples, and I thought it would be a good idea to translate the example to C++ as literally as possible and then follow along the steps proposed by Fowler in the book.

+By the way it seems that I am not the first person who had the same idea: https://www.eficode.com/blog/turning-an-example-by-martin-fowler-into-a-refactoring-kata

 ## The problem

 We are going to refactor the billing software for a theatre company.